 Ghana is set to ban e-cigarettes soon.
-An official from the Ghana Health Service confirmed the plan at last week’s World Conference on Tobacco or Health, in Cape Town, South Africa.
+An official from the Ghana Health Service confirmed the planned vape ban at last week’s World Conference on Tobacco or Health, in Cape Town, South Africa.

 Divine Darlington Logo, Principal Research Officer at the Ghana Health Service, said the ban would also cover shisha (hookah tobacco), and was based on unpublished research by the health service.
 The news was reported by Ghanaian publication Myjoyonline.